RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Tables of results

 \section{Tables of results}

 In this appendix, we provide numerical data of the figures in the main text.
-Specifically, the data for the time-correlation functions, regularized susceptibilities, and RG-invariant symmetry ratios for $u,d$ off-diagonal flavor-nonsinglet mesons are presented in tabular form, corresponding to figures \ref{fig:Ct_ud}, \ref{fig:chi_ud}, and \ref{fig:kAB_ud}, respectively.
+Specifically, the data for the time-correlation functions, bare susceptibilities at the reference temperature, regularized susceptibilities, and RGI symmetry ratios for $u,d$ off-diagonal flavor-nonsinglet mesons are presented in tabular form.

-The numerical values for the time-correlation functions $C_{\Gamma}(t)$ of the $\bar u \Gamma d$ on the $32^3 \times 16$ lattice, shown in figure \ref{fig:Ct_ud}, are tabulated in tables \ref{tab:Ct_ud_b615}–\ref{tab:Ct_ud_b620} for the $(P, S, V, A, T, X)$ channels, for three lattice spacings $a$ = (0.075, 0.069, 0.064) fm.
+The numerical values for the time-correlation functions $C_{\Gamma}(t)$ of the $\bar u \Gamma d$ on the $32^3 \times 16$ lattice, shown in figure \ref{fig:Ct_ud}, are tabulated in tables \ref{tab:Ct_ud_b615}--\ref{tab:Ct_ud_b620} for the $(P, S, V, A, T, X)$ channels, for three lattice spacings $a$ = (0.075, 0.069, 0.064) fm.